Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Behavioral exposures:

 Doing bath time again.
 Same structure.
 He resumes bath time for both children.
 He performs the proportionate care that bath time requires.
 He does not perform the OCD compulsions.
-He does not avoid certain bathing positions, does not flinch from drying certain body parts, does not exit the bathroom prematurely.
+He does not avoid certain bathing positions, does not flinch from drying certain body parts, and does not exit the bathroom prematurely.
 The intrusive thoughts arise.
 He notices them.
 He does not engage them.
 He continues the task.

 Variability across exposures: